tomertir/task-scheduler-python/README.md

 # Task Scheduler System

-A priority-based task scheduling system written in Python, built as part of a Data Structures course at Ben-Gurion University.
+A priority-based task scheduling system written in Python, built as part of a Introduction to Computer Science in Python course at Ben-Gurion University.

 ## Overview